 A hundred million years of isolation has made Australia's fauna unique.
-We harbour some of the most ancient lineages on earth: marsupials; monotremes; and less well-known though equally ancient lineages of reptiles, amphibians, and arthropods.
-Australia’s birds were the first to sing.
-Australia's animals hold a treasure trove of secrets from which we can all benefit.
-Our animals also require careful custodianship and thoughtful approaches towards their conservation.
+We harbour some of the most ancient lineages on earth: marsupials, monotremes, reptiles, amphibians, and arthropods.
+Australia's animals hold a treasure trove of secrets from which we can all benefit, and they require careful custodianship and thoughtful approaches towards their conservation.

 Fundamental biology and ecology of Australian animals

 From the behaviour of insects to the genetic underpinnings of foetal development and assembling the genome of the Thylacine, we are leaders in fundamental biological research.
 This research often yields new applications with possible benefits to human health, such as work on the genomics of marsupial development, which led to the identification of novel milk proteins and anti-microbial peptides.

 Our researchers traversed the remote rivers of the Kimberley region in Australia’s north over a period of two years, discovering 20 new freshwater fish species - the greatest single addition to Australia’s freshwater fish fauna since the first such species was described more than 187 years ago.
 Now that we know these species exist, we can mount arguments for their protection – and go searching for others.

 Species don’t go extinct overnight.
 Firstly, there’s a period of decline, and this is our chance to save them.
 Our researchers are introducing particular genes to populations that need our help to survive.
 We’re already teaching quolls to be ‘toad-smart’, breeding coral that can survive in warmer waters, and expanding the gene pool of the mountain pygmy possums based at Victoria’s Mount Buller.

 Saving species in rapidly changing landscapes